achiku/varfmt/README.md

 ## Why created

-Although there are a lot of needs to generate go struct from various sources (DDL, yml, toml, JSON, etc), I couldn't find  common library to format struct field name that follows go naming convention.
+Although there are a lot of needs to generate go struct from various sources (DDL, yml, toml, JSON, etc), I couldn't find any common library to format struct field names that follow go naming convention.
 Plus, I found really nice little piece of code that formats variable name in [ChimeraCoder/gojson](https://github.com/ChimeraCoder/gojson).

 ## How to use